-Adjusted Operating Cash Flow is defined as total operating income, adjusted to exclude equity in earnings of associated companies, depreciation, amortization, unusual matters and results of acquisitions and divestitures consummated in the period(s) being compared, and to include operating cash flow of associated companies.
+Adjusted Operating Cash Flow is defined as total operating income, adjusted to exclude equity in earnings of associated companies, depreciation, amortization, gain/loss on sales of assets, impairment charges, workforce adjustments and results of acquisitions and divestitures consummated in the period(s) being compared, and to include operating cash flow of associated companies.
+Total Revenue is the GAAP measure.

-See Appendix B for a reconciliation of Adjusted OCF to the related GAAP measure.
+Adjusted OCF is a non-GAAP financial measure.
+See Appendix A for a reconciliation of Adjusted OCF to the related GAAP measure.